IoannisTzor/Gravity-Shift-Project/README.md

 - **Flip gravity** to jump between platforms above and below you.
 - **Collect coins** for bonus points (each coin is worth 5× a second of survival).
 - **Instant death** — there are no lives.
 Touching a spike, or leaving the camera's view (falling off the left edge, top, or bottom), ends the run immediately with an explosion.
+- **Forced-flip zones** — scrolling bands that flip your gravity for you as you pass through, throwing off your rhythm.
+- **It gets harder as you go** — spikes (including double-sided ones) and flip zones grow more frequent the higher your score climbs.
 - Your score is a single combined number: `survival time + coins × 5`.
 ### Controls